ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   a bunch of files.
 Try `ceedling module:create[Poodles,mch]` for example!

   The module generator has several options you can configure.
   F.e.
-Generating the source/header/test file in a subdirectory (by adding <Path> when calling `module:create`).
+Generating the source/header/test file in a sub-directory (by adding
-  For more info, refer to the [Module Generator][#module-generator] section.
+  <Path> when calling `module:create`).
+For more info, refer to the
+  [Module Generator][#module-generator] section.

 * `ceedling module:stub[Filename]`:
 * `ceedling module:stub[<Path:>Filename]`:

   So what happens if you've created your API in your header (maybe even using TDD to do so?) and now you need to start to implement the corresponding C module?
-Why not get a head start by using `ceedilng module:stub[headername]` to automatically create a function skeleton for every function declared in that header?
+Why not get a head start by using `ceedling module:stub[headername]` to automatically create a function skeleton for every function declared in that header?
 Better yet, you can call this again whenever you add new functions to that header to add just the new functions, leaving the old ones alone!